-- 1 Click the Finder icon in the Dock (the bar of icons along the edge of the screen). - 2 Click the Help menu in the menu bar and type a question or term in the Search field. - 3 Choose a topic from the list or choose Show All Results to see all of the topics.
+- 1 Click the Finder icon in the Dock (the bar of icons along the edge of the screen). - 2 Click the Help menu in the menu bar and do one of the following: - a Type a question or term in the Search field, and choose a topic from the list of results or choose Show All Results to see all topics. - b Choose Mac Help to open the Mac Help window, where you can browse topics or type a search question.